-- Treating pupils as individuals and to differentiate teaching and learning to take account of their individual and special needs demonstrating a clear awareness of children's preferred learning styles. - Match teaching and learning to the appropriate stage of children's physical, mental, social, spiritual, moral and cultural development needs. - Helping all children to become more effective and independent learners and leaders within their community.
+- Treating pupils as individuals and to differentiate teaching and learning to take account of their individual and special needs demonstrating a clear awareness of children's preferred learning styles. - Match teaching and learning to the appropriate stage of children's physical, mental, social, spiritual, moral and cultural development needs. - Helping all children to become more effective and independent learners.